manticoresoftware/manticoresearch/manual/Functions/Arrays_and_conditions_functions.md

 SELECT ALL(x>3 AND x<7 FOR x IN j.intarray) FROM test;
 ```

 `ALL(mva)` is a special constructor for multi value attributes.
-When used in conjunction with comparison operators it returns 1 if all values compared are found among the MVA values.
+When used in conjunction with comparison operators (including comparison with `IN()`) it returns 1 if all values from the mva attribute are found among the compared values.

 ```sql
 SELECT * FROM test WHERE ALL(mymva)>10;